MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     {
         /// Create a ContextMenuItem object used for developers to insert new items into the default browser context menu
         /// The Enabled and visible properties will default to true and the IsChecked property will only be used if the
-        /// menu item type is radio or checkbox HRESULT CreateContextMenuItem(
+        /// menu item type is radio or checkbox.
+        HRESULT CreateContextMenuItem(
             [in] UINT32 customItemID,
             [in] LPCWSTR displayName,